-PRELIMINARY OFFICIAL STATEMENT DATED APRIL 23, 2024
+PRELIMINARY OFFICIAL STATEMENT DATED MAY 1, 2024

-In the opinion of Quarles & Brady LLP, Bond Counsel, assuming continued compliance with the requirements of the Internal Revenue Code of 1986, as amended, under existing law interest on the Notes is excludable from gross income and is not an item of tax preference for federal income tax purposes; however, interest on the Notes is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on Applicable Corporations (as defined in Section 59(k) of the Code) for taxable years beginning after December 31, 2022.
+In the opinion of Quarles & Brady LLP, Bond Counsel, assuming continued compliance with the requirements of the Internal Revenue Code of 1986, as amended, under existing law interest on the Notes is excludable from gross income and is not an item of tax preference for federal income tax purposes; however, interest on the Notes is taken into account in determining "adjusted financial statement income" for purposes of computing the federal alternative minimum tax imposed on Applicable Corporations (as defined in Section 59(k) of the Code).
 See "TAX EXEMPTION" herein for a more detailed discussion of some of the federal income tax consequences of owning the Notes.
 The interest on the Notes is not exempt from present Wisconsin income or franchise taxes.

-The Notes shall be designated as "qualified tax-exempt obligations".
+The Notes shall not be "qualified tax-exempt obligations".